greggman/json2jekyll/README.md

 something like Jekyll.
 It's not meant as a drop in solution, rather you might hack it some more for your needs

-Current you install run it like this
+You can install and run it like this

     git clone https://github.com/greggman/json2jekyll.git
     cd json2jekyll